bouchramohamedlemine/IoT_Project/README.md

 ### `templates/`
 Contains the index.html template file used by the Flask web application.
 This template is rendered by the web app to display dynamic content to the user.

+### `Connect_webapp_and_ESP32/`
+This folder contains the C++ code that facilitates communication between the ESP32 microcontroller and the web application via MQTT.
+The code allows the microcontroller to send sensor data to the web app, while also receiving commands from the web app to control the buzzer based on air quality decisions.

 ## Files

 ### `app.py`